TUC 2026 · Call for Papers

 Not all AI is created equal.
 Unlocking the written past with specialised and general-purpose AI.

-Thank you to everyone who submitted a proposal!
+Thank you to everyone who submitted a proposal.
 We received many excellent submissions and are currently reviewing them.
 Notifications will be sent out in April 2026.

-Programme will be published in May 2026
+The full programme will be published in May 2026.

 Submission Types

-These were the formats accepted for TUC 2026
+The formats we accepted for TUC 2026.

-Lightning Talks (10 mins)
+Lightning Talks

 The Lightning Talks present an opportunity for Transkribus users to share their innovative work with the community.
 In a focused 5-minute presentation, followed by 5 minutes for questions, participants can showcase their projects, findings, or techniques in utilising Transkribus.

-Round Tables (60 mins)
+Round Tables

 Round Tables offer an open platform for in-depth discussion and exploration of ideas, methodologies, and challenges related to how specialised and general-purpose AI are reshaping the Transkribus ecosystem.
 The submitted session should include a minimum of three participants to ensure an interactive, cooperative, and reflective dialogue aimed at fostering shared understanding and collaboration.

-Workshops (120 mins)
+Workshops

 Workshops are designed to cater to all experience levels, offering hands-on instruction from beginner to expert levels.
 If you have expertise in an area that aligns with the topic of Transkribus and specialised & general-purpose AI, we invite you to submit your workshop proposal.
 We welcome traditional formats as well as creative approaches, such as writing sprints or collaborative design sessions.

-Scholarship Presentations (15 mins)
+Scholarship Presentations

 Transkribus Scholarship recipients, both students and teachers, are invited to share their work or insights from projects using Transkribus.
 Present the results or unique experiences from your research or courses, with a chance to be selected by a jury to present at TUC 2026.
 A reward of 10,000 credits will be given to each presenting scholarship beneficiary.